-The following candidate statement was written prior to Jessica's election as PT delegate of the Student Assembly Board of Directors.
+The following candidate statement was written prior to Dhara's election as PT delegate of the Student Assembly Board of Directors.

 To reach the vision of APTA, the profession needs physical therapists with a passion to promote and advance the world of physical therapy.
 I believe the Student Assembly can foster the growth of this type of physical therapist, and I want to be a catalyst for that growth.
 Serving as a student usher for the APTA House of Delegates (HOD) this year, it ignited a passion in me to serve the profession that has provided me my calling in life.
 Witnessing first-hand the inner workings of the HOD, I knew I wanted to serve my future colleagues by being a Student Physical Therapist Delegate.

 During my undergraduate career, I traveled to Ecuador and served in a government-funded physical therapy clinic for two months.
 After the experience, I realized how fortunate America is to have abundant resources to treat our patients.
 I do not take for granted the resources physical therapists have, and I will always advocate to further our profession to better serve future physical therapists and to better serve our patients.
 From my leadership roles and experiences, I have cultivated the characteristics of empowerment, commitment, and being able to inspire.

 Last year, I wrote a letter to my state representative to support the Physical Therapist Workforce and Patient Access Act.
 After contributing in this very small way, I wanted to do MORE.
 I began to attend our state chapter conferences to learn more about the profession.
 I was the only one from my physical therapy class to attend the Alabama Chapter's fall conference.
 However, after expressing to my classmates the knowledge and inspiration I received from the conference, we had 20 people from our class attend the chapter's spring conference.
 That is how it works.
 We can spread enthusiasm, passion, energy, and create change.
 These experiences have led to my intent to run for SPT delegate.